FiberJW/daruma/README.md

 ## What is this?

-A tool that handles compiling all of your ES2015+ code into browser ready JavaScript.
+A tool that gets you up and running writing ES2015+ JavaScript with no fuss.

 ## Why do I want this?